axibase/atsd/api/sql/examples/inline-view.md

 # Inline View

-Inline view is a subquery used in the `FROM` clause of a containing query.
-It allows the containing query to operate on the results of the subquery instead of the actual table.
+Inline view is a subquery used in the `FROM` clause of some parent query.
+It allows the parent query to operate on the results of some subquery.

 ## Query

-Calculate hourly maximums for each hour and then calculate average hourly maximum for the days in the week.
+Using Inline view, identify the maximum value in each hour and then calculate the average hourly maximum for each day of the week.

 ```sql
 SELECT datetime, AVG(value) AS "daily_average"